theNewDynamic/oregonsadventurecoast.com/content/blog/your-2019-guide-to-holiday-shopping-on-oregon-s-adventure-coast.md

 #### FOR THE BOOKWORM

-[Books by the Bay](https://www.facebook.com/Books-By-The-Bay-232314893488700/)-  Friendly, old style bookstore featuring new and used books with plenty of room to relax, read, have a cup of coffee, listen to author readings and get personal recommendations
+[Books by the Bay](https://www.facebook.com/Books-By-The-Bay-232314893488700/)-  Friendly, old-style bookstore featuring new and used books with plenty of room to relax, read, have a cup of coffee, listen to author readings and get personal recommendations

 #### FOR THE DECORATOR